Category - Social/Solidarity Economy

 Polanyi’s labor market blastocyst

-Monday, November 20, 2006 by Jonathan Teller-Elsberg
+Monday, November 20, 2006

-Categories: Economic Democracy, Economic Development, Globalization, Labor, News, Political Economy, Social/Solidarity Economy
+Categories: News, Economic Democracy, Economic Development, Globalization, Labor, Political Economy, Social/Solidarity Economy

 Over at the Boston Review, Michael Piore and Andrew Schrank’s recent article (“Trading Up: An embryonic model for easing the human costs of free markets”) on labor in Latin America offers a spot of good news.
 They’ve been studying labor inspections throughout the region, from the Dominican Republic to Mexico to Brazil and Chile, and say they’ve found “an emergent model for reconciling market and social forces.”